Hard Rock Hotel & Casino Atlantic City: 2014 bankruptcy and closure

-On October 10, 2016, the Trump Taj Mahal Hotel and Casino was shut down amidst chaos of casino workers on strike, though Hard Rock Cafe remained open.

-Hard Rock: 2018–present
+2018–present: Redevelopment as Hard Rock

-On March 1, 2017, Hard Rock International announced its purchase of the Trump Taj Mahal property, and officially reopened as the Hard Rock Hotel and Casino Atlantic City, on June 27, 2018.
+On March 1, 2017, Hard Rock International announced plans to spend $300 million to purchase the resort and renovate it into the Hard Rock Hotel & Casino Atlantic City, after the cancellation of a previous project of the same name in September 2012 because of financial problems from marketing conditions.
+It reopened as the Hard Rock Hotel & Casino Atlantic City on June 27, 2018.